A dark blue background with light blue checks. In the middle is the health literacy matters 2026 poster

 Let’s tackle this inequality gap and create health literate information for all:

-• Involve users in the development
+• Involve users in development.

-• Make it easy for users to give feedback
+• Make it easy for users to give feedback.

-Health literacy matters statistics
+Health literacy matters statistics 2026

 Health literacy matters